-The Ontario Labour Relations Board (the Board) received a request under the Freedom of Information and Protection of Privacy Act (the Act) for access to the records contained in two specified Board files.
-The requester was a party to a proceeding before the Board which is the subject of one of the files.
-He was an employee of Ontario Hydro (Hydro), which is also an institution for the purposes of the Act.
-The institution in this appeal is, however, the Board.
-The Board responded to the request by informing the requester that by virtue of section 65(6), the Act has no application to the records sought.
+The Ontario Labour Relations Board (the Board) received a request under the Freedom of Information and Protection of Privacy Act (the Act) for access to two specified Board files.
+The files relate to two applications made under the Crown Employees Collective Bargaining Act to the Board at the time of the Ontario Public Service Employees Union strike in the spring of 1996.
+The Board responded to the request by informing the requester that, by virtue of section 65(6), the Act has no application to the records sought.
 The requester, now the appellant, appealed this decision.

 A Notice of Inquiry was provided to the appellant and the Board by this office.
-Representations were received from both parties.
-Because Hydro, in its capacity as the employer in the Board proceeding, is also an institution for the purposes of the Act, it was invited to make submissions on the application of section 65(6) to the records contained in the Board file as well.
-Representations on this issue were received from Hydro.
+Representations were received from the Board only.
+Because Management Board of Cabinet (MBC), in its capacity as the employer in the Board proceedings, is also an institution for the purposes of the Act, it was invited to make submissions on the application of section 65(6) to the records contained in the Board file as well.
+No representations were received from MBC.